Clayn/yagol/README.md

 So lets make some of them alive!

     field.setCell(x,y,true);
 Now the cell at the position (x,y) is alive.
+Of course we need some more alive cells but you know how to make this happen.

+Finally, when we have

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzAxNzM1NjY1XX0=
+eyJoaXN0b3J5IjpbMTE5OTA1NTg3MV19
 -->